cosmos/ibc-go/README.md

 For an overview of upcoming changes to ibc-go take a look at the [roadmap](./docs/roadmap/roadmap.md).

+This roadmap is also available as a [project board](https://github.com/orgs/cosmos/projects/7/views/25).

+For the latest expected release timelines, please check [here](https://github.com/cosmos/ibc-go/wiki/Release-timeline).

+For the latest information on the progress of the work or the decisions made that might influence the roadmap, please follow our [engineering updates](https://github.com/cosmos/ibc-go/wiki/Engineering-updates).

 ## Releases

 The release lines currently supported are v2, v3, v4 and v5.

 Please refer to the [Stable Release Policy section of RELEASES.md](https://github.com/cosmos/ibc-go/blob/main/RELEASES.md#stable-release-policy) for more details.

+please refer to our [versioning guide](https://github.com/cosmos/ibc-go/blob/main/RELEASES.md) for more information on how to understand our release versioning.

 ## Ecosystem